dagbdagb/phpipam2ansible/README.md

     ansible all -i phpipam2ansible.py --list-hosts

 Rather than typing all that on every invocation of an ansible command, you can set the 'inventory' variable in ansible.cfg to point at this script.
+Now do:

     ansible all --list-hosts

 But the really cool guys and gals combine static and dynamic inventories.
-Now you set the 'inventory' variable in ansible.cfg to point at directory.
+Now you set the 'inventory' variable in ansible.cfg to point at a directory.
 Ansible will expect executables in this directory to take a '--list' option and produce a chunk of JSON output conforming to what ansible expects.
 Non-executable files are parsed as regular static inventory files.

 I use static files to create my nested groups, as well as keeping some dummy hosts I use for other purposes.